 Dog Treadmills at Home

 With that said, more and more dog owners are turning to dog treadmills as a way of getting their dog exercise.
-Dog treadmills are much more safe now than they have ever been with injury prevention being the top priority for many dog treadmill manufacturers.
+Dog treadmills are much safer now than they have ever been with injury prevention being the top priority for many dog treadmill manufacturers.

 A few of the more popular dog treadmill brands are Dog Pacer and Jog-a-Dog.
 Dog Pacers are the not as expensive, costing around 500 dollars where the Jog-a-Dogs are closer to 3000 dollars.
 Another dog treadmill brand worth mentioning is Pet Zen.